SAP-samples/btp-kyma-multitenant-extension/documentation/discover/whats-new/README.md

 # What's New

+## 2022-01-24
+  * Changed name of Role Collections
+  * Enhanced Service Marketplace Entry with more detailed subscription
+  * Documentation optimisation

 ## 2021-12-02
    * Code updates to enable principal propagation for future mission extensions.
 Documentation & logs optimisation.